LucaDeSiena/MuRAT/README.md

 The plot shows the separation of the scattering and absorption parameters in their parameter space.
 Grey dots correspond to parameters too near to the average to be interpreted as scattering or absorption variations - the threshold is pre-defined at 5% of the maximum variation of each parameter.
 Red = High scattering and absorption; Cyan = High scattering and low absorption; Orange = Low scattering and high absorption; Green = Low scattering and absorption.

 ------------
-*Q_model.fig; V_model.fig; 3DQ_check_input.fig; 3DQ_check_output.fig - Only for **Analysis = 3***
+*V_model.fig*

-The 3D velocity model, the total attenuation model, and the checkerboard test input and output are available as 3D figures in Matlab format.
+The 3D velocity model is also available as 3D figures in Matlab format.
 They can be loaded in Matlab and will show the vertical and horizontal slices defined in **Figures Sections**.

 *Citing MuRAT*
 ------------

-If you use MuRAT for your research and publications, please consider mentioning the GitHub internet site and citing the first release of the code, published as:
+If you use MuRAT for your research and publications, please consider mentioning the GitHub internet site and citing the following papers, depending on the techniques you are going to use

+* Q (Total attenuation)*:

+1)
-*De Siena, L., C. Thomas, and R. Aster.
+De Siena, L., C. Thomas, and R. Aster.
 "Multi-scale reasonable attenuation tomography analysis (MuRAT): An imaging algorithm designed for volcanic regions."
-Journal of Volcanology and Geothermal Research 277 (2014): 22-35.*
+Journal of Volcanology and Geothermal Research 277 (2014): 22-35. - older release that discusses the code for coda-normalisation.

+2)
+De Siena, L., Giovanni Chiodini, Giuseppe Vilardo, Edoardo Del Pezzo, Mario Castellano,Simona Colombelli, Nicola Tisato, and Guido Ventura, 2017.
+Source and dynamics of a volcanic caldera unrest: Campi Flegrei, 1983–84.
+Scientific reports: Nature Journals 7, 8099. - More recent implementation of the Coda Normalization method with correction for coda attenuation variations.

+* Qc and Peak Delay (Total attenuation)*:

+3)
+De Siena L., Calvet, M., Watson, K.J., Jonkers, A.R.T. and Thomas, C., 2016.
+Seismicscattering and absorption mapping of debris flows, feeding paths, and tectonic units at Mount St. Helens volcano.
+Earth and Planetary Science Letters, 442, pp.21-31. - Implementation of the older peak delay and Qc technique, both with regionalisation

+4)
+De Siena L., A. Amoruso, E. Del Pezzo, Z. Wakeford, M. Castellano, L. Crescentini, 2017.
+Space-weighted seismic attenuation mapping of the aseismic source of Campi Flegrei 1983–84unrest.
+Geophysical Research Letters, 44.4 pp. 1740-1748. - First implementation with kernels for Qc.

+5)
+Del Pezzo, E., De La Torre, A., Bianco, F., Ibanez, J., Gabrielli, S., and De Siena, L. (2018).
+Numerically Calculated 3D Space-Weighting Functions to Image Crustal Volcanic Structures Using Diffuse Coda Waves. - Numerical implementation of kernel functions

+6)
+Sketsiou P., F. Napolitano, A. Zenonos, L. De Siena, (2020).
+New insights into seismicabsorption imaging.
+Physics of the Earth and Planetary Interiors, 298, 106337. - Comprehensive review of the method and future outlooks.

 *Disclaimer*
 ------------